arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 ~~~
 Finding bugs in our code when shapes are inside other shapes can be difficult, putting "%" in front of a shape makes it transparent.
 Try doing that in front of the line with the sphere.

-However, we need to be able to combine these to make interesting shapes.
+However, we need to be able to combine shapes to make interesting shapes.

 ## Constructive Solid Geometry operations
 Constructive Solid Geometry (CSG) is a modeling technique that uses Boolean operations like union and intersection to combine 3D solids.